osamamohammed98/live_tracking/README.md

 # live tracking

-Live tracking demo in Flutter using Google maps and Location packages
+Live tracking demo in Flutter using Google maps and Location package